Nikon D5 vs Sony A9 II

 |17.||Sony A99||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 It is notable that the A9 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D5 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Sony A9 II Manual.
+Further information on the features and operation of the D5 and A9 II can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5 or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D5: